Easy WP SMTP

 Next, click Generate app password to generate a unique password for your Easy WP SMTP integration.

-In the overlay that appears, click the dropdown, select the Other option, and enter Easy WP SMTP in the field provided.
+Then, enter Easy WP SMTP in the field provided.

 Yahoo will generate a one-time password that you can use for your Easy WP SMTP setup.